Digital Signage for Schools and Education

-In this article, we’ll explore some of the current digital signage trends in education, and look at where the industry is headed.
+In this article, we’ll explore some of the current trends in education digital signage, and look at where the digital signage software industry is headed.

 Kids who grew up with smartphones and tablets are used to a digitally connected world.
 In fact, they expect the easy access to information that digital devices offer.
 Digital displays provide a new channel that educators can use to reach students in and around campus.
 This channel doesn’t replace personal devices like smartphones, tablets and laptops.
 It complements them.